DacianGoina/ICS-copy/README.md

 **Usage of prediction function**
 ```
-# for anomalous score threshold use value of the 98th percentile (obtained from trained data)
+# as anomalous score threshold use value of the 98th percentile (obtained from trained data)

 ics_labels = ics_model.predicts(x_test, percentile_rank=98)
 print(ics_labels[0:10])